 This 230-km multi-use trail connects Killbear to Algonquin Park.
 One of the most popular sections is the Seguin Trail, which runs from Hwy 69 through to Hwy 11 largely along the bed of an old railway with iconic views of Central Ontario.
 The other popular section is the Rose Point Trail, which is an extension of the Seguin Trail and is primarily a non-motorized section used by hikers and cyclists.

 Parry Sound Bikes offers tune up and repairs.

 Griffith Highland Overnighter

-It’s hard to choose just one bikepacking loop in eastern Ontario as gravel roads are everywhere!
+It’s hard to choose just one bikepacking loop in Eastern Ontario as gravel roads are everywhere!
 Only 90 minutes from Ottawa, the Griffith Highland Overnighter is a great introduction to bikepacking in Ontario.
-This 70 km route is ideal for two nights and ensures lots of climbing on hydro cut line roads, camping near streams, and views along the Madawaska River.
-There are a handful of campsites on route.
+This 70-km route is ideal for two nights and ensures lots of climbing on hydro cut line roads, camping near streams and views along the Madawaska River.
+There are a handful of campsites en route.
 Ensure you register with the Eastern Ontario Trails Alliance before heading out.
 Starting in Griffith, Calvyns Pub N Eatery is a bikepacking Ontario favourite.

 Ottawa Area Bikepacking Outfitters

 Tall Tree Cycles in Ottawa has an extensive collection of bikepacking bags and bikes.